pavireni/Sonic-Trace/README.md

 ## Content

-- Update intro Vimeo video id in [app/templates/intro.html](app/templates/intro.html)
+- Update the intro video by changing the file of this Vimeo video: http://vimeo.com/59031997.
+Or to change to another Vimeo video, change the ID in [app/templates/intro.html](app/templates/intro.html)
 - Update Zeega collection id in [index.html](index.html.dist)
 - The geodata for the origin map in the lower left is determined by tags associated with each Zeega story.
   The list of supported origin tags is in [app/modules/origins.js](app/modules/origins.js).